 If the dispute is settled in your favour you will be awarded damages.
 This may equal the difference between the value of the home when you bought it and the true value once the defect has been taken into account.
 Depending on the issue this can run into thousands of pounds.

 It’s also possible to rescind the contract altogether, particularly in fraudulent cases, which would mean the seller buys their home back for the amount you paid.
 However this has a wider impact, especially if your purchase was part of a chain, that often makes it too complicated to carry out.

 If you’re selling a home and are unsure of some information relating to it – perhaps work was done years before you owned it and you do not have the relevant documentation – you can protect yourself with indemnity insurance which your conveyancer can help you buy.

 You could also consider selling your home to us.
 We buy homes of all shapes and sizes and in various conditions.
 We will organise and pay for any valuations we need, once we’ve finalised a price with you we won’t go back on that.

 When we buy your house, we’ll make sure the process goes as smoothly as possible.
 Not only will we deal with valuing your property, we’ll instruct and pay for independent solicitors.
-We’ll also work to complete a sell house fast plan where your property can be sold in just 7 days if you need, which means you’ll have swift access to the money you make from the sale.
+As one of the best house buying companies, we’ll also work to complete a sell house fast plan where your property can be sold in just 7 days if you need, which means you’ll have swift access to the money you make from the sale.

-If you’re considering selling for any reason and want a stress free service, including during unsettling moments such as divorce or inheritance, we’d happily chat about what we can offer.
+If you’re considering selling for any reason and want a stress free service, including during unsettling moments such as selling during divorce or selling an inherited house, we’d happily chat about what we can offer.
 We operate as cash house buyers and we buy any house, meaning that we can help you move on quickly and easily.

 Enjoyed this article?
 Head over to our Homeowner Insights and take a look at articles such as how much equity is my ex entitled to, can my ex force me to sell the house, and the best place to live in England for schools.